pingcap/blog/tifs-a-tikv-based-partition-tolerant-strictly-consistent-file-system.md

 ---
-title: TiFS, a TiKV-based Partition Tolerant, Strictly Consistent File System
+title: TiFS, a TiKV-Based Partition Tolerant, Strictly Consistent File System
 author: ['Hexi Lee']
 date: 2021-05-24
 summary: TiFS is a distributed file system built upon TiKV.
 It is partition tolerant, strictly consistent, and most efficient for reading and writing small files or other complicated file system operations.